Acquire a practical understanding of the coverage, scenarios, claims and compensation payable under WICA.

 - Who are the stakeholders and what are their responsibilities?

 - Recruitment: How do I recruit a WSH personnel?
 What are the relevant skills, knowledge and attitudes that are required?
 How do I make the selection?

 Who should attend

 • HR personnel.

-• Line Managers and Supervisors involved in people management and Health.
+• Line Managers and Supervisors involved in people management & Health.